yellowtree/geoip-detect/README.md

 ## Changelog ##

+* NEW: You can now specify to use a JS file variant if you are only using a subset of the features (see https://github.com/yellowtree/geoip-detect/wiki/API:-AJAX#JS-Variants)
+* Note[!]: frontend.js has now been renamed to frontend_full.js

 = 5.2.2 =
 * FIX: The format for new Maxmind licence keys has changed.
 (Existing licence keys will continue to work.)
 (5.2.1 was a broken release, sorry ...)